bheisler/criterion.rs/README.md

 ### Quickstart

 In order to generate plots, you must have [gnuplot](http://www.gnuplot.info/) installed.
 See the gnuplot website for installation instructions.
+Criterion.rs also currently requires Rust 1.23 or later.

 To start with Criterion.<span></span>rs, add the following to your `Cargo.toml` file: